Our team

 Prior to joining Social Workers Without Borders, Naomi worked in statutory children and families social work roles, and as a family support worker in a SureStart Children’s Centre where she was the lead professional working with families with English as an Additional Language.

-In October 2023 Naomi began a PhD in Law at the University of Liverpool.
+In October 2023 Naomi began a PhD in Law.
 Naomi’s research focus is about children’s rights in the context of parental deportation.

 Head of Direct Work